bvenceslas/star-rating/README.md

 Dockerizing a node app

 Docker is a containerization plateofrm helping to packege the application with all its dependecies.
-Docker stands on 3 concepts
+Docker stands on 3 concepts:

 - Docker file
 - DockerImages &
 - Docker container